bodo-ai/Bodo/docs/docs/dataframe_library/index.md

 you started the application then this fallback may fail.
 In either case, this fallback process requires the copying of all the distributed data for the dataframe back to the starting node which can be a very time consuming process.
-The Bodo dataframe library can thus operate in one of three modes: 1) automatic fallback is disabled and an error is generated if fallback would be necessary to execute the operation,
+Bodo DataFrames can thus operate in one of three modes: 1) automatic fallback is disabled and an error is generated if fallback would be necessary to execute the operation,
 2) automatic fallback is enabled but a performance warning is generated